amicamuller/mtDNA/README.md

 INTRODUCTION
 ------------
 This repo contains two .py files in the **"Scripts"** folder/directory.
-These scripts use output files from mtDNA-Server(https://mtdna-server.uibk.ac.at/index.html) to test the hypothesis that more cases than controls have 'out-of-place' mtDNA variants that are haplogroup-defining, but not for the mtDNA background they are found in.
+These scripts use output files from mtDNA-Server (https://mtdna-server.uibk.ac.at/index.html) to test the hypothesis that more cases than controls have 'out-of-place' mtDNA variants that are haplogroup-defining, but not for the mtDNA background they are found in.
 As such, the data to be analysed should contain mtDNA variants from both cases and controls.

 The first script (**making_a_mitomaster_upload_file.py**) creates an input (.txt) file for MITOMAP/MITOMASTER, containing all homoplamic mtDNA variants and those with a heteroplasmy level >50%, called by the mtDNA-Server pipline.
 MITOMASTER annotates the called variants and .csv files with these annotated variants can easily be downloaded by the user for further processing.

-The second script tests the out-of-place hypothesis, requiring the mtDNA-Server haplogroups.txt files and the annoated Mitomaster.csv files as input.
+The second script (**cleaned_making_a_mitomaster_upload_file.py**) tests the out-of-place hypothesis, requiring the mtDNA-Server haplogroups.txt files and the annoated Mitomaster.csv files as input.
 It generates several output files that can be used for further processing and evaluation by the user.
 These include:
        1. An annotated mitomaster output file containing all variants included in analysis (i.e. homoplamic mtDNA variants and those with a heteroplasmy level >50%, called by the mtDNA-Server pipline and annotated using Mitomaster)
        2. A file listing samples removed from the analysis (e.g. based on low haplogroup quality scores (≤ 90%) or not belonging to the Ancestry selected by the user)
        3. File with info to make graphs